-- However, any overages in sellers concessions can be used to buy down mortgage interest rates.
+- However, any overages in sellers concessions can be used to buy down mortgage interest rate

-- Conventional loans and jumbo loans allow a maximum of 3% sellers concessions towards a buyers closing costs on primary and second homes and 2% on investment homes.
+- Conventional loans and jumbo loans allow a maximum of 3% sellers concessions towards a buyers closing costs on primary second homes

 Down Payment For Home Purchase In Illinois